English 270 A, Fall, 2017

 1. Sally reported that little creatures landed on the beach.

-For the following sentences, do your best to make a diagram for each, and note what complementizer was used to embed the sentence.
+Then, for that sentence and for the following sentences, make a diagram for each, and note what complementizer was used to embed the sentence.

 2. For him to complain about the food annoyed the cook.